benjaminemanuel13/SmileGeminiLib/README.md

 **Perfect for Unity**

-Simple drop ReDist files into Assets (as plugins) and use GeminiService and there you go
+Simply drop ReDist files into Assets (as plugins) and use *GeminiService* and there you go